 4) Rely on stress management techniques to relieve anxieties throughout the work day.
 Take a few moments to step outside, use numbered breathing or other therapeutic tools that work best for you.

 5) Let your supervisor know if you need assistance regarding safety or security matters.
-As your organization continues to adjust to CDC health requirements, your input may also be helpful to keep you and your team safe.
+As your organization continues to adjust to health requirements, your input may also be helpful to keep you and your team safe.